 In order to monitor the status of compliance with IRP security policies and procedures, IRP’s Data Security Officer conducts routine evaluations of how computing resources are being utilized and how information is being protected.
 As part of our strategy for ensuring that confidential data are not accidentally released to unauthorized users, IRP conducts periodic announced and unannounced reviews of security practices by individuals authorized to access confidential data.

 Only aggregate information may be removed from Silo.
 Information on files removed by researchers from Silo using the silosync process will be logged and retained for review, to ensure that no individual-level information is removed from Silo.

 SSCC annually renews user accounts.
 Upon an employee’s or graduate student’s departure from IRP, the Data Security Officer will review the individual’s accounts.
 If you are accessing project files owned or stored using an SSCC account that may not be renewed in the future, consult with the IRP Data Security Officer so that you can take steps to have these files moved to an active account and transferred to a new owner.

-IRP Confidentiality Agreements and Data Security Checklists are deemed to be active for one year.
+IRP Confidentiality and Data Security Agreements are deemed to be active for one year.
 An e-mail is sent to the signee every six months detailing the main points of the Agreement to serve as a reminder to those with access to sensitive data of the terms of their Agreement and the importance of continued compliance with IRP Data Security policies.